inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 To cater to different workflows and user preferences, we offer three ways to interact with our API: the **Python Client**, the **Command-Line Interface (CLI)**, and the **Web Console**.
 While each tool can be used independently, they are designed to work together seamlessly, providing a flexible and unified experience for managing your simulations.

-This page explains the purpose of each component and how they fit together to form the Inductiva ecosystem.
+This page explains the purpose of each component and how they all fit together.

 ## How It All Connects